tlamedia/gtm-kit/readme.txt

 = Is Google Universal Analytics supported? =

-Google Analytics 3 (Universal Analytics) properties will stop collecting data starting July 1, 2023.
-GTM Kit does not support Enhanced ecommerce with Google Analytics 3 (Universal Analytics).
+Yes.
+GTM Kit is only supporting GA4 events, but you can use these GA4 events in Universal Analytics Enhanced Ecommerce. <a href="https://gtmkit.com/guides/use-ga4-ecommerce-events-in-universal-analytics/">Read more</a>.
-It’s recommended that you create a Google Analytics 4 property instead.
-Note that it is possible to use GA4 events for GA3 Enhanced Ecommerce.
+Google Universal Analytics (GA3) properties will stop collecting data starting July 1, 2023 and therefor a Google Analytics 4 property is soon required.

 = Is this plugin cache friendly? =